-Description The subject property comprises a two storey detached modern villa.
-Accommodation Ground Floor: Entrance Vestibule, Internal Hallway, Living Room, Family/Dining Area open plan to Kitchen, Utility Room and WC compartment First Floor: Landing, Bedroom 1 with En Suite Shower Room, Bedroom 2 with En Suite Shower Room, 3 further Bedrooms and Bathroom Gross internal floor area (m2) 214 approx Neighbourhood and location The subjects are located in a modern residential development within the Currie area of Edinburgh where surrounding properties are broadly comparable in terms of age, style and type.
-All local facilities and amenities can be found nearby.
-Age 2016 Weather Dry and sunny Chimney stacks NOT APPLICABLE Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
+Description The subject property comprises a detached villa.
+Accommodation Ground Floor: Entrance Hallway, Living Room with access to Conservatory, Dining Kitchen, Dining Room/Bedroom 5, Utility Room and WC Compartment First Floor: Bedroom 1 with En Suite Shower Room, 3 further Bedrooms and Bathroom Gross internal floor area (m2) 130 or thereby Neighbourhood and location The subjects are located to the south of Edinburgh city centre within the Gilmerton area where surrounding properties are broadly comparable in terms of age, style and type.
+All local facilities and amenities can be found relatively nearby.
+Age 2000 Weather Dry but overcast Chimney stacks NOT APPLICABLE Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space

-Roofing including roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The roof is timber framed, pitched and overlaid in tiles with tiled ridge sections.
 There are PVC verge caps.

-A head and shoulders inspection of the roof void area was undertaken via a hatch within the hall ceiling.
-Insulation materials were noted at joist level.
-Rainwater fittings Vigually inapported with the gid of hippoulars where Namwater mangs Visually inspected with the aid of binoculars where appropriate.
+Roofing including roof space A head and shoulders inspection of the roof void area was undertaken.
+The roof void area has been partially floored and insulation materials were noted at joist level.
+Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 PVC gutters and downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of a modern cavity timber frame construction with a render and facing brick external finish.
+The main walls are of traditional cavity brick construction with a render and synthetic stone external finish.
+The vendor informs us the property benefits from cavity wall insulation - documentation should be obtained with this regard.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are of a uPVC double glazed type.
-The front access door is of a composite.
-There are uPVC and double glazed doors to the rear.
-There are PVC fascia and soffit boards present.
+Windows are of the original UPVC double glazed units.
+Front and rear access doors are of PVC type.
 External decorations Visually inspected.
 PVC finishes.
-Conservatories / porches NOT APPLICABLE Communal areas NOT APPLICABLE Communications NOT AFFEIGABLE Garages and permanent outbuildings Visually inspected.
-The property benefits from a double integral car garage.
+Conservatories / porches Visually inspected.
+A conservatory has been added to the rear elevation which is of a brick construction at base level with UPVC double glazed windows and a polycarbonate roof.
+No central heating radiator noted.
+Communal areas NOT APPLICABLE Garages and permanent outbuildings Visually inspected.
+The property benefits from a detached double car garage.
+The walls are of a block construction with a pitched and tiled roof.
+Owners possessions were present within the garage.